-(b) Manufacturers of new products covered by § 39-27-4 of this chapter, except for single voltage external AC to DC power supplies, high-intensity discharge lamp ballasts, walk-in refrigerators and walk-in freezers, shall certify to the chief of energy and community services that such products are in compliance with the provisions of this chapter.
-Such certifications shall be based on test results.
-The chief of energy and community services shall promulgate regulations governing the certification of such products and may coordinate with the certification programs of other states and federal agencies.
+(b) Manufacturers of new products covered by § 39-27-4, except for single-voltage external AC to DC power supplies, high-intensity discharge lamp ballasts, walk-in refrigerators and walk-in freezers, shall certify to the chief of energy and community services that the products are in compliance with the provisions of this chapter.
+The certifications shall be based on test results.
+The chief of energy and community services shall promulgate regulations governing the certification of the products and may coordinate with the certification programs of other states and federal agencies.

 (c) The chief of energy and community services may test products covered by § 39-27-4.
 If the products so tested are found not to be in compliance with the minimum efficiency standards established under § 39-27-5, the chief of energy and community services shall:

-(1) Charge the manufacturer of such product for the cost of product purchase and testing; and
+(1) Charge the manufacturer of the product for the cost of product purchase and testing; and

 (2) Make information available to the public on products found not to be in compliance with the standards.

 (e) The chief of energy and community services shall investigate complaints received concerning violations of this chapter.
-Any manufacturer, distributor or retailer who violates any provision of this chapter shall be issued a warning by the chief of energy and community services for any first violation.
+Any manufacturer, distributor, or retailer who violates any provision of this chapter shall be issued a warning by the chief of energy and community services for any first violation.
 Repeat violations shall be subject to a civil penalty of not more than two hundred fifty dollars ($250).
-Each violation shall constitute a separate offense, and each day that such violation continues shall constitute a separate offense.
-Penalties assessed under this paragraph are in addition to costs assessed under subsection (d) of this section.
+Each violation shall constitute a separate offense, and each day that the violation continues shall constitute a separate offense.
+Penalties assessed under this subsection are in addition to costs assessed under subsection (d) of this section.